-Control Ref # Foundation's Control Description Test Procedure Test Result 2.01 Account withdrawals are required to be authorized by the client or an authorized representative.
+Control Ref # Company's Control Description Test Procedure Test Result 2.01 Account withdrawals are required to be authorized by the client or an authorized representative.
 Inspected a sample of withdrawals to determine whether these were approved by the client or authorized representative prior to disbursement.
 No exceptions noted.
-2.02 Account withdrawals are approved by the Vice President, Trust Services, Senior Trust Administrator, or Trust Administrator.
-Inspected a sample of withdrawals to determine whether these were approved by the Vice President, Trust Services, Senior Trust Administrator, or Trust Administrator prior to disbursement.
+2.02 Account withdrawals are approved by the Client Relations Managers.
+Inspected a sample of withdrawals to determine whether these were approved by the Client Relations Managers prior to disbursement.
 No exceptions noted.
-2.03 Distribution requests are verified for accuracy by the Vice President, Trust Services, Senior Trust Administrator, or Trust Administrator against the Check Request Edit List (check register).
-Inspected a sample of withdrawals to determine whether withdrawal requests were reviewed for accuracy against the Check Request Edit List by the Vice President, Trust Services, Senior Trust Administrator, or Trust Administrators.
+2.03 Distribution requests are verified for accuracy by the Client Relations Managers against the Check Request Edit List (check register).
+Inspected a sample of withdrawals to determine whether withdrawal requests were reviewed for accuracy against the Check Request Edit List by the Client Relations Managers.
 No exceptions noted.
-2.04 Duties are segregated between initiation of investments and redemption requests by allowing Trust Administrators to only prepare investment and redemption requests, and Operations Analysts only processing transactions.
-Inspected a sample of client additions and withdrawals to determine whether the transactions were prepared by the Trust Administrator and processed by an Operations Analyst.
+2.04 Duties are segregated between initiation of investments and redemption requests by allowing Client Relations Managers to only prepare investment and redemption requests, and the Trust System Manager and Analysts only processing transactions.
+Inspected a sample of client additions and withdrawals to determine whether the transactions were prepared by Client Relations Managers and processed by the Trust System Manager or Analyst.
 No exceptions noted.